livegnik/2way-design/2WAY High-Level Design.md

 - `timestamp` records the time of creation.
 - `hash` provides a unique identifier for the document.

 It's important to note that Edges are only created for parent-child relationships.
-For other objects, such as attributes, reputation ratings, and access control lists (ACLs), the relationship is implied within the object itself, as they contain the signing public key.
-Therefore, no separate Edge objects are created for new Attribute objects.
+For other objects, such as Attributes, Ratings, and Access Control Lists (ACLs), the relationship is implied within the object itself, as they contain the signing public key.
+Therefore, no separate Edge objects are created for these objects.

 As with any other object, changes can be signed and sent to the Log Manager, as described in the Attribute section.